esper-io/dev-docs/docs/home/console.md

 ![Reboot](./assets/NewConsole/DevicesMapView.png)

 To view the devices in a cluster, click on the cluster icon.
 Click on an individual device to see information about that device.
 Devices without location information will not be shown on the map.

 Clicking on a device pin will bring up the Device Tile for that device.
-To go to that device’s Information page, simply click on View Details.
+To go to that device’s Information page, simply click on **View Details**.

 ![Reboot](./assets/NewConsole/MapDevice.png)